 Jeanette DePatie is a Senior Technical Writer.

-As a long-time technical writer and a senior instructor, Jeanette thinks that in the next few years, inexperienced companies are bound to give less value to technical writing.
+As a long-time technical writer and senior instructor, Jeanette believes that in the next few years, inexperienced companies will place less value on technical writing.

-She believes that for technical writing to stand out, it “needs to add insight and foresight into the mix”, something that only humans are able to provide.
+She believes that for technical writing to stand out, it “needs to add insight and foresight into the mix”, something that only humans can provide.
 Meanwhile, writers may use AI as a time-saving tool for research.

 Jeanette also thinks that AI may lead to a price drop in entry and mid-level technical writing.
 However, this only means that technical writers need to figure out new ways to distinguish their work.